madrid Tourist Guide Home

 Click here to go to the official webpage for EMT buses and find timetable information.

 One of the easiest means of transport in Madrid is the Madrid Vision tour bus.
-There are 3 buses that circulate the centre of Madrid, stopping at over 40 points of interest.
+There are 2 bus routes that circulate the centre of Madrid, stopping at 29 points of interest.
 You can hop on and off all day with the same ticket.
 Click here to see our in depth review of the Madrid Tour Bus

 Madrid Train Timetables